busterwood/Caching/README.md

 ### When does a collection happen?

-The `GenerationalMap<TKey, TValue>` contructor takes two arguments that control collection:
+The `GenerationalCache<TKey, TValue>` contructor takes two arguments that control collection:

 * if a `gen0Limit` is set then a collection will occur when `Gen0` reaches that limit
 * if `timeToLive` is set then a an un-read entry will be evicted some time after this (unless the `gen0Limit` was reached since the last collection)